zhengkyl/cs-track-planner/README.md

 # Purdue CS Track Planner
-Purdue has an academically challenged track system created by a room full of fecal-matter-throwing monkeys.
-That is why I created (am creating) a **simple** website to navigate this excrement-covered trainwreck.
+Purdue has a complicated track system for CS majors.
+This tool will help determine what classes to take if someone wants to do multiple tracks.

 ## Types of courses
     - Required